mbezjak/napalm/README.md

  * an older version is in a repository
  * repository policy restricts updating to newer version therefore you need to wait for new distribution release (Ubuntu has such policy)
- * you need both older and newer versions of a program
+ * you need two or more versions of a program
  * depends upon a program/library that you don't want (e.g. *java-1.5.0-gcj*;
    I'm looking at you Fedora!)